By Product Type

 Download: Antibodies for Neuro-related Diseases full catalog |

 Alzheimer’s disease (AD) is a chronic disorder that slowly destroys neurons and causes serious cognitive disability.
 It is the most common form of dementia.
 AD is associated with senile plaques and neurofibrillary tangles (NFTs).
 Amyloid-beta, a major component of senile plaques, has various pathological effects on cell and organelle function.
-Extracellular amyloid-beta oligomers may activate caspases through activation of cell surface death receptors.
-Alternatively, intracellular amyloid-beta may contribute to pathology by facilitating tau hyper-phosphorylation, disrupting mitochondria function and triggering calcium dysfunction.
-To date, genetic studies have revealed four genes that may be linked to autosomal dominant or familial early onset AD (FAD).
-These four genes include: amyloid precursor protein (APP), presenilin 1 (PS1) and presenilin 2 (PS2).
+Extracellular amyloid-beta oligomers may activate caspases through the activation of cell surface death receptors.
+Alternatively, intracellular amyloid-beta may contribute to pathology by facilitating tau hyper-phosphorylation, disrupting mitochondria function, and triggering calcium dysfunction.
+To date, genetic studies have revealed four genes that may be linked to autosomal dominant or familial early-onset AD (FAD).
+These four genes include amyloid precursor protein (APP), presenilin 1 (PS1), and presenilin 2 (PS2).
 All mutations associated with APP and PS proteins can lead to an increase in the production of amyloid-beta peptides, specifically the more amyloidogenic form, amyloid-beta 42.
 FAD-linked PS1 mutation downregulates the unfolded protein response and leads to vulnerability to ER stress.

 Download: Alzheimer's disease signaling pathway poster |